 agent = StrandsDeviceConnectAgent(

-goal="Coordinate the two robot arms: home them, then plan and execute moves on user request",
+goal="Coordinate the primary device and the secondary device: home them, then plan and execute moves on user request",

 model_id="claude-sonnet-4-20250514",